zyoung14/zyoung14.github.io/_posts/2014-06-17-defending-the-family.md

 author: Dimitri Halikias

 ---
-*Editors' note: The following essay was written by Dimitri Halikias, a rising junior in Ezra Stiles and Operations Director of the Buckley Program.
+*Editors' note: Last fall, the Buckley Program sponsored an essay contest open to student Fellows and others within the Yale community.
+The topic question, tied to our annual conference, was "What is a 21st Century Conservative?"
+Judged by three Yale professors, the following essay was written by Dimitri Halikias, a rising junior in Ezra Stiles and Operations Director of the Buckley Program.
 He won the first-place prize of $1,000.*